heftapp/graphql_codegen/packages/graphql_codegen/README.md

               type: Map<String, dynamic>
 ```

-Assume we want to use the built-in `DateTime` class instead, we can add
+The library supports converting to and from `DateTime` automatically.
+So, we can write our config as

 ```yaml
 # build.yaml